barriosjorge/gmt_docs/src/software_development/ui_fwk.rst

 Additionally, the UI can only read data from ``pub`` protocol.

+If you make changes to the config file, you will need to restart the command line app; you can do this by pressing ``CTRL + C``.

 * **MacOS - nvm command not found**: If, after installing nvm, the command ``nvm install`` fails with the message, ``command not found``, check the ``~/.bash_profile`` file to ensure that it contains a command for loading nvm.
 The .bash_profile file should contain the following lines:

   .. code-block:: bash